open/close all folders

-- Literal Genie: Like pretty much all of them, but not as extreme an example as many of them.
+- Literal Djinni: Like pretty much all of them, but not as extreme an example as many of them.

 - Miles Gloriosus: He is about mid-level in power as far as spirits go, but to hear him talk sometimes you'd think he's the top of the top.
 It could be justified by the fact that, according to him recalling his first summonings, spirits are more powerful at their primes and only decay while they are summoned over time.

 - Restored My Faith in Humanity: When Kitty proves her trust by coming over to the Other Place, he chooses to help them stop the spirit rebellion even though it would be incredibly dangerous.
 This was further strengthened after Nathaniel released Bartimaeus during their battle with Nouda, allowing Bartimaeus to survive even when he was fully prepared to sacrifice himself alongside Nathaniel.

 - Self-Serving Memory: his memories tend to paint him in a good light, with the sole exception of the death of Ptolemy.